menu

 Demographics

-The citizens of Bethel Springs have a very low rate of college education: just 6.80% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Bethel Springs has a very low overall level of education: only 6.84% of people over 25 hold a 4-year college degree or higher.

 Bethel Springs is a very ethnically-diverse town.
 The people who call Bethel Springs home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bethel Springs residents report their race to be White, followed by Black or African-American.
-Bethel Springs also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.13% of the town’s residents.
 Important ancestries of people in Bethel Springs include English, European, African, Irish, and German.

 The most common language spoken in Bethel Springs is English.
 Other important languages spoken here include Spanish and Italian.